 Sir Joseph Hood Memorial Playing Field provides a range of facilities and services for formal and informal play, sport, recreation and educational opportunities for all ages.

 Car Park

 A tarmac car park has been provided off Marina Avenue inside the main entrance to the site and accommodates 39 vehicles.
-The parking bays are marked.
+The parking bays are marked including disabled bays.